Construction of the Latimer Garden & Outdoor Classroom has begun!

 Latimer is a STEAM-focused K-8 school that uses Project Based Learning (PBL) as a key instruction method.
 We teach Common Core and Next Generation Science Standards through in-depth project study and exploration, helping students learn in an engaging, integrated manner.
 A new garden and outdoor classroom space will enhance hands-on, PBL instruction at our school.

-A Garden Planning Committee has spent the last year researching school gardens and thinking through the scope, uses, curriculum, funding and maintenance of a garden at Latimer.
-We’re planning a large outdoor space, with nine raised beds to support PBL instruction across our nine grade levels.
-We’ll also have two beds for our Special Day Classes, a bed for our Extended Day Program, and a bed for a Student Garden Club.
+A garden planning committee spent the past year researching school gardens and considering uses, curriculum, funding and maintenance for a garden at Latimer.
+We’re planning a large outdoor space with 13 raised beds: nine to support PBL instruction across nine grade levels, two for our Special Day Classes, one for our Extended Day Program, and one for a soon-to-be-established Student Garden Club.

 — California Fertilizer Foundation

 — Master Gardeners of Santa Clara County

 — Office of San Jose VIce Mayor Chappie Jones